dzufferey/scadla/README.md

 * a small caveat: OpenSCAD does has only floating points number but scala makes the distinction between integers and floating points.
 For instance, `1/2` is the integer division and returns `0`, not `0.5`.
 If you want floating point numbers write `1/2.0` or `1.0/2`.

+## Additional Backends and Operations

+Scadla core operations are based on CSG.
+However, most recent CAD systems uses boundary representation which offers a wider range of operations.
+There is new backend for scadla based on BREP in development at https://github.com/dzufferey/scadla-oce-backend/.

 ## Dependencies

 For the moment, scadla uses